Citizens First Bank

+In late May 2025, Seacoast Banking announced its acquisition of Villages Bancorporation (VBI), the parent company of Citizens First Bank, in a $710.8 million transaction expected to close in late 2025.

 History

 Originally founded as First Bank of the Villages in 1991, Citizens First Bank was renamed in 1998.
 Citizens First Bank was created by Harold Schwartz, the founder of The Villages.
-According to Schwartz, the bank was, "created specifically to fill the needs of our community and to conscientiously and joyously serve our Villages residents in every possible way."
+According to Schwartz, the bank was "created specifically to fill the needs of our community and to conscientiously and joyously serve our Villages residents in every possible way."
 In 2001, the bank moved their headquarters from Lady Lake, Florida to The Villages, Florida.
 Lindsey M. Blaise, granddaughter of Villages founder Gary Morse, has served as President & CEO since 2019.
 In 2017, Citizens First Bank sold its Leesburg, Florida branch to a real estate developer and moved to a newly built location.

 The company also announced plans to open a new branch in Fruitland Park, Florida that year.

 In 2018, Citizens First Bank purchased a branch office from CBC National Bank in The Villages, FL.
 At the time of purchase, the branch had about $35 million in deposits.
 In 2018, the company announced plans to open a new branch near the Village of Fenney, further expanding southward.

 In 2019, news broke of the bank's plans to build a new headquarters in Wildwood, Florida.
 In January 2019, the Wildwood City Council accepted a $3 million offer for an 18-acre parcel of city-owned land.
-The company plans to build a 45,000 square-foot administrative building on the land.
+The company plans to build a 45,000-square-foot administrative building on the land.

 In October 2019, the company announced plans to open a new branch in Ocala, Florida.

+Proposed acquisition

+In May 2025, Seacoast Banking Corp. announced its acquisition of Villages Bancorporation (VBI), the parent company of Citizens First Bank, in a $710.8 million transaction expected to close in the fourth quarter of 2025.
+Citizens First Bank holds over 50% of the deposit share in The Villages, Florida's largest retirement community with 150,000 residents.
+The acquisition will add 19 branches and $4.1 billion in assets to Seacoast's portfolio, increasing its total assets to $21 billion, deposits to $17 billion, and gross loans to $12 billion upon completion.
+The deal aligns with Seacoast's expansion strategy in central Florida following its recent approval to acquire Heartland Bancshares and is expected to enhance earnings per share by 22% in 2026.